Canardoux/flutter_sound/README.md

 ## License

-- Flutter Sound V5.x is released with a *copyleft* clause, the GPL-V3 license.
-This means that if your App uses part of Flutter Sound V5.x, your App must be published under the GPL license too.
+- Flutter Sound V5.x is released with a *copyleft* clause, the [GPL-V3 license](LICENSE).
+This means that if your App uses part of Flutter Sound V5.x, your App must be published under the GPL too. license too.
 - Flutter Sound V4.x is released with a *copyleft* clause, the LGPL-V3 license.
 This means that if your App uses part of Flutter Sound V4.x, your App must be published under the LGPL license too.

 ## Contributions